Advice and Information

 Myth: You can only register once a year during the canvass

 Truth: You can register at any time of year.
-The Register is updated each month, so if you move house or change your name or citizenship you'll need to re-register.
+The Register is updated each month.
+If you move house or change your name or citizenship you'll need to re-register.
 That way, if an election is called at short notice, you will be able to vote.

 Myth: When I register to vote, my details will be passed on to lots of marketing companies

 Truth: The Open Register is available for general sale and can be used for commercial activities like marketing.
-When you register to vote, you can choose to tick a box to opt out of the Open Register, which means your details will not be used this way.
+When you register to vote, you can choose to tick a box to opt out of the Open Register.
+This means your details will not be used this way.
 For more information, visit our page on the Two Registers.

 For more FAQs go to: www.yourvotematters.co.uk